Mastercard/flow/IMPLEMENTATION_STATUS.md

 authoritative subject to explicit approved amendments.
 Frozen feasibility evidence and the original decision records remain historical.

+## Cleanup ticket 31 — retained reporting and its tests — 2026-09-17

+Applied against `6c737a57` with the existing formatter, PIT 1.25.8 and the unchanged report-core 90/90 thresholds.
+Provenance was classified against `main` (`483c5428`): every report-core file touched here is branch-added;
+main's `WriterTest` (including `basisChaining`) is unchanged.

+- `Writer.correctFinalLinks` now resolves report membership and the nearest present basis, then delegates the per-entry rewrite to the new package-private `IndexedFlowData.correctSerializedLinks`, which already owns the last serialized basis/dependency state.
+No replacement abstraction; the rename, basis and dependency correction, single corrective rewrite and last-snapshot read are unchanged.
+- The `indexBytes`/`detailBytes` counters and their two positivity assertions were removed from the branch-added `CountingReportFiles`/`indexWork`.
+Parsed index entry counts, detail/index/diagnostic write counts and `Reader` reads of those files already subsume them; no size or complexity assertion consumed the byte totals.

+Retained after evaluation: `missingBasesSnapshot` (its detachment and outer-map/inner-list immutability assertions are unique and already minimal);
+the `finalOnly` lifecycle test alongside `indexWork`'s `FINAL_ONLY` row (one observes through `Reader`, the other counts filesystem writes — folding them would add mode conditionals without removing an oracle); `ReportTestUtilTest` (two cases, no duplicated replacement or timestamp setup found beyond the shared helper); the `ReportFiles` fault-injection seam.
+Core (`assert-core`) is not touched by this ticket, so its 94/95 gate state is unchanged from ticket 29.

+Evidence (`C:/Data/Code/flow-ticket31-{branch-pre,after}*`): before — 168
+tests (16 existing symlink skips on this host), 233 mutants, 213 killed (91%),
+578/620 lines (93%).
+After — 168 tests (16 skips), 234 mutants, 215 killed
+(92%), 581/623 lines (93%).
+Per-mutant comparison: the `correctFinalLinks`
+lambda mutants reappear with identical killed outcomes on `correctSerializedLinks`, plus one new killed mutant for the delegation call;
+remaining differences are lambda renumbering and two flips toward detection (a `QuietFiles` survivor and a `Reader.mostRecent` timeout, both order-dependent and both now killed).
+No mutant lost sensitivity.
+Both runs meet 90/90.

 ## Cleanup ticket 29 — shared processing and binding validation — 2026-09-17

 Applied against `1e6a8996` with the existing formatter, PIT 1.25.8 and unchanged